 3. Simmer the seafood.
 Next, add in the cod and shrimp and simmer for another 5 minutes.
 Once everything is cooked, stir in cream and garnish with fresh parsley.

 We love this seafood chowder as written, but feel free to experiment and switch up some of the ingredients depending on what you have on hand.
+Here’s some options:

 • Other extras.
 Mix in cooked bacon because bacon makes everything better!
 If you don’t have parsley, this soup is delicious garnished with fresh chives or fresh dill.

 • Cream.
-This seafood chowder recipe calls for heavy cream, but if you want to keep things dairy-free or lower in calories, use almond or coconut milk instead.
+This seafood chowder recipe calls for heavy cream, but if you want to keep things dairy-free or lower in calories, use almond milk or coconut milk instead.

 When I serve this chowder recipe, I like to keep the sides simple because seafood chowder is pretty much a complete meal — it has plenty of protein (shrimp & cod), loads of veggies, and carbs.

-Our favorite way to eat seafood chowder is with some good crusty sourdough bread for dunking into the soup, or with a few oyster crackers on top.
+• Salad.
 You could also pair it with a fresh green salad on the side.
 For the salad, simply toss mixed greens with lemon juice, olive oil, salt and pepper.
 Feel free to add toppings to your salad such as red onion, cherry tomatoes, and/or croutons.

-You can add bacon on top of the chowder, if you want to add a little something extra.
+You can also add bacon on top of the chowder, if you want to add a little something extra.
 It’s going to be fantastic however you enjoy it!

-storing & freezing tips
+Storing, reheating & freezing tips

 Looking for more delicious soup recipes?
 Here’s some family favs:

-Le Creuset Signature Dutch Oven – If you’re open to spending a bit of money on a piece that you’ll own forever, Le Creuset is my favorite brand for heavy pots and cookware.
+• Le Creuset Signature Dutch Oven – If you’re open to spending a bit of money on a piece that you’ll own forever, Le Creuset is my favorite brand for heavy pots and cookware.

-Lodge Dutch Oven – Lodge is a great brand as well.
+• Lodge Dutch Oven – Lodge is a great brand as well.
 I own several of their cast iron skillets and have been very happy with them.
 This one is more budget-friendly, but still great quality!

-Wüsthof Two Piece Prep Set (Knives) – This is the knife set that I use most often and I can’t say enough great things about these high-quality knives.
+• Wüsthof Two Piece Prep Set (Knives) – This is the knife set that I use most often and I can’t say enough great things about these high-quality knives.

 Print Recipe Pin Recipe

-4.27 from 97 votes
+4.32 from 104 votes

 Leave a Review »